How To Test Retail Banking System

 2) Verify all mandatory fields like customer ID, currency, product code, etc. are entered to open an account

-3) When opening savings or current banking account verify the product code is selected appropriately.
+3) When opening a savings or current banking account, verify that the product code is selected appropriately.

-For example, when you are opening a current account select product code appropriate to current account and when you are opening a saving bank account select a product code appropriate to the savings account.
+For example, when you are opening a current account, select the product code appropriate to your current account and when you are opening a savings bank account, select the product code appropriate to the savings account.

-4) When opening an account verify the currency is selected appropriately i.e., either local or foreign currency.
+4) When opening an account, verify that the currency is selected appropriately i.e., either local or foreign currency.

 For example, if you are opening a local savings account then select currency as INR and if you are opening a foreign savings account then select a foreign currency.

-5) While transferring amount from one account to another account verify all the mandatory fields are entered, such as debit amount, debit account number, credit amount, credit account number, etc.
+5) While transferring the amount from one account to another, verify that all mandatory fields are entered, such as debit amount, debit account number, credit amount, credit account number, etc.

-7) For teller transactions like cash deposit or withdrawal verify credit amount or debit amount is entered correctly.
-Also, verify all the denominations entered are matched with total debit or credit amount.
+7) For teller transactions like cash deposit or withdrawal, verify credit amount or debit amount is entered correctly.
+Also, verify that all the denominations entered match the total debit or credit amount.

 8) Verify check details are captured in the retail banking application by entering check number, amount, customer, etc.